 So-called "lock-up" periods, which prevent insiders from unloading shares too close to an IPO, generally start to expire 90 days after a stock makes its public debut.

-Lock-ups are designed to prevent a stock from experiencing the kind of volatility that might occur if too many shareholders decide to sell a newly traded stock all at once.
+Lock-ups are designed to prevent a stock from experiencing the kind of volatility that might happen if too many shareholders decide to sell a newly traded stock all at once.
 The progressive phasing-in of various shareholders allows early owners to shed their stock and make way for new investors, says Peter Zaleski, a professor of economics at the Villanova School of Business in Pennsylvania.

 But there's risk involved, too.
 If too many people sell, Facebook Inc.'s stock price could decline.